 Architecture of Vienna

 It’s pretty easy to fall in love with Vienna, that magical ‘City of Dreams’ in Austria.
 And it’s not because of the vast amount of things to do in Vienna—the palaces, gardens, or world-class food.
 It’s about the harmony of the city.
 The symphonic undercurrent of Vienna captivates locals and tourists alike.
 There are so many things to do in Vienna that have been written about time and again.
-Here are five highlights that had me falling for Austria’s enchanting capital city.
+Here are five highlights that made me fall for Austria’s enchanting capital city.

 Flowers in Vienna